morganstanley/hobbes/doc/en/language/types.rst

 Recursive type definitions
 ==========================

-With a small adjustment, the sum type can be used to model both cases in our list:
+Recursive types (i.e. a type whos definition includes itself) are a powerful way to define complex data structures and are commonly found in functional programming.

+The canonical example is the list, which is defined as two parts: head and tail.
+The head is a single list element, whilst the tail is... another list!

+In Hobbes, we declare that a type is recursive by simply giving it a name and denoting the name with a caret:

 ::

   ^x.(()+([char]*x))

-In this type expression we use the caret to give a name to the type which can be used recursively throughout the expression.
+In this type expression we use the caret to give a name to the type so it can be used recursively throughout the expression.
 In this case the list type, ``x``, is declared as a sum type of an empty list, or a string and a list.

 We can easily construct one using Hobbes's constructor syntax: